All About Gvoke HypoPen®

 Where is it available?

-Gvoke HypoPen® is available in pharmacies in the U.S. and Canada.
-Contact your doctor for a prescription.
-Some people may be eligible for this $0 copay card.
+Gvoke HypoPen® is available in pharmacies in the U.S. Contact your doctor for a prescription.
+Eligible commercially insured patients may pay as little as $25 for Gvoke with this Copay Card.

 Are there any side-effects?